 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive or refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you.

 If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We should be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

-FREE Super Saver UK Delivery Over £50Stock is not allocated until you have completed checkoutYou Have Qualified for Free ShippingSALE Up to 25% off over 300 lines, Ends 10th FebYou Have Achieved Free ShippingFREE Super Saver UK Delivery Over £50You Have Achieved Free ShippingFree shipping when you order over £50
+FREE Standard UK Delivery on Orders over £50Stock is not allocated until you have completed checkoutYou Have Qualified for Free ShippingSALE Up to 25% off over 300 lines, Ends 10th FebYou Have Achieved Free ShippingFREE Standard UK Delivery on Orders over £50You Have Achieved Free ShippingFree shipping when you order over £50